FIWARE/tutorials.IoT-Sensors/README.md

 urn:ngsi-ld:Robot:001@turn|left
 ```

-Will tell a device "I am known as `id="urn:ngsi-ld:Robot:001"` within the Context Broker.
+Will tell a device *"I am known as `id="urn:ngsi-ld:Robot:001"` within the Context Broker.
 I would like the device listening on this
 endpooint to perform the `turn` command.
-I have supplied the parameter `left` as required for the device to be able to perform the manuever.
+I have supplied the parameter `left` as required for the device to be able to perform the manuever"*.

 The defined Northbound response to an IoT Agent is as follows: